JOHN SURGE GOES SOLO

 To support new songs and a new sound, Surge has put together a crack band – The Haymakers – of LA roots rock veterans that includes Randy Volin on lead guitar, Ted Russell Kamp on bass/backing vocals and Simon Runge on drums.

-Surge has traded in his electric Telecaster for an acoustic guitar and there’s more of an emphasis on country, blues and folk elements added to Surge’s power pop early career as a songwriter with bands The Trouble Dolls and Pinwheel.
+Surge has traded in his electric Telecaster for an acoustic guitar and there’s more of an emphasis on country, blues and folk elements added to his early career as a songwriter with power pop bands The Trouble Dolls and Pinwheel.
 The result – a highly infectious feel-good country-rock/Americana blend.